Some cards had multiple companies involved in their publication and photography, and appear in multiple sections.

 Shurey's

-Charles Shurey published a series of postcards that were included with various 'penny dreadful' magazines that included serialised stories.
+Charles Shurey published a series of postcards that were included with various 'penny dreadful' magazines that included serialized stories.

 -